-Specialist Private Speech and Language Therapy across the lifespan
+Specialist Private Speech and Language Therapy

 Please see our pricing page for details on our service costs.
 General information on the role of the Speech and Language Therapist is available here.